AleDenshi/comfy.guide/content/server/isso/index.md

 exit # back to root
 ```

 We will make a daemon to automate isso for us.
-Write this to /etc/systemd/system/isso.service:
+Add this to `/etc/systemd/system/isso.service`:

 ```systemd
 [Unit]